aqeelanwar/MaskTheFace/readme.md

 MaskTheFace generated datasets can be used to monitor if people are using face masks.

 ### Example
 The detector above was trained on 2000 images (1000 mask, 1000 without mask) from the VGGface2 dataset.
 The masked images contained 4 different types of masks.
-A VGG16 network was trained on these images which achieved a 98.9% accuracy on test dataset.
+A VGG16 network was trained on these images which achieved a 98.9% accuracy on the test dataset.

 ![cover_photo](images/mask_no_mask.png)